 Certain employment agreements with our executive officers provide for severance payments and benefits upon an involuntary termination of employment, or resignation for "good reason" (as defined in the agreement).
 In addition, certain executives are entitled to partial vesting acceleration in the event they are involuntary terminated or resign for good reason in connection with a change in control.
 The Compensation Committee believes the terms of these agreements are fair and reasonable and are in the best interests of the Company and our stockholders.
-Additional details regarding the employment agreements with our executives, including a description of the severance payments and benefits payable to our executive as well as estimates of amounts payable upon termination of employment, are disclosed in the section titled "Employment Agreements for our Named Executive Officers" and "Potential Payments Upon Termination or Change-in-Control" contained in this proxy statement.
+Additional details regarding the employment agreements with our executives, including a description of the severance payments and benefits payable to our executives as well as estimates of amounts payable upon termination of employment, are disclosed in the sections of this Proxy Statement entitled "Employment Agreements for our Named Executive Officers" and "Potential Payments Upon Termination or Change-in-Control."